ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### April 5, 2020
 Reconstructed the disk shape with a power law height profile.
 Implemented the polarization efficiency to the polarized intensity phase function.
 Visual effects became barely noticeable.
 Need a discussion.

+### April 6, 2020
+Plotted scattering angle vs phase function.
+The tail of the curve seemed a bit too low, probably because something went wrong with the calculation in phase function.